-1.5.3 Methodology
+1.8.3 Methodology

-Whereas the US practice in regulatory impact assessment focuses heavily on a comparison of quantified costs and benefits, the Commission's system favours a more holistic approach integrating the features of impact assessment, sustainable impact assessment and other types of ex ante policy evaluations, such as cost-benefit analysis (CBA), cost-effectiveness analysis
+Whereas the US practice in regulatory impact assessment focuses heavily on a comparison of quantified costs and benefits, the Commission's system favours a more holistic approach integrating the features of impact assessment, sustainable impact assessment and other types of ex ante policy evaluations, such as cost-benefit analysis (CBA), cost-effectiveness analysis (CEA), and multi-criteria analysis (MCA).68 In particular, the European Commission has relied, since 2002, on an ambitious Integrated Impact Assessment model as a tool for

-&lt;sup>65 IA Guidelines 2009, p.
+65 IA Guidelines 2009, p.
 6.

-&lt;sup>66 Under the Commission's rules of procedure (Art 2), the Commission defines annual priorities and adopts a work programme for each year.
+66 Under the Commission's rules of procedure (Art 2), the Commission defines annual priorities and adopts a work programme for each year.
 This programme sets out major political priorities and identifies legislative initiatives, executive and other acts that the Commission intends to adopt for the realisation of these priorities.
 The President presents the Commission work programme to the Parliament and the Council.
 See IA 2009, p.
 7-8.

-&lt;sup>67 IA 2009, p.
+67 IA 2009, p.
 6.